 With this awareness, I have for the last 6 years volunteered in two ways.
 In the time since my hockey accident, I’ve worked with my dentist on a safety awareness campaign for young hockey players and their families, teaching about the necessity of mouth guards, as well as how a quick response to such injuries may help in recovery.
 I’ve also worked alongside dentists for the Smiling Children Foundation in vulnerable neighborhoods, where dental neglect is not uncommon, and continuity of care is rare.
 Recently, we set up a mobile clinic in a school, where I record personal information and take a medical history for each child.
 A young boy, 10 years old, complained of constant headaches and pain in his body.
 Upon examination, the dentist noticed his gums were dark purple in places and bled easily.
 Our team alerted a community doctor of a potential immune disorder, and the young boy was diagnosed and treated, returning to good health within months.
 That day, I learned that oral healthcare is holistic healthcare, and that it is a privilege to support those who may not have time, resources, or access to oral healthcare.

 I have had this privilege in what began as dental shadowing and is now part-time employment, where I liaise between patients and insurance companies, manage team schedules, and comfort anxious patients.
 This might be as simple as holding a hand while the dentist performs the procedure.
-Or, I might hold a baby while the father sees the hygienist.
+Or I might hold a baby while the father sees the hygienist.
 I’ve learned to read an X-ray accurately, prepare the instruments needed for a procedure, and balance the books.
-I have been mentored by both a medical and business professional, and I have borne witness to our patients’ high and low points.
-I have worked hard to understand what goes into growing and maintaining a successful dental practice and feel capable to meet the challenge of the multiple roles required in this dynamic vocation.
+Through working for a dentist, I have been mentored by both a medical and business professional, and I have borne witness to our patients’ high and low points.
+I have worked hard to understand what goes into growing and maintaining a successful dental practice and feel capable of meeting the challenge of the multiple roles required in this dynamic vocation.

 It bears mentioning why my first-year grades are not what I’d hoped they would be.
 I joined a good number of co-curricular clubs with the intention of participating in our campus community and developing my professional skills.
 By midterm, I realized I had oversubscribed myself.
-Unfortunately, willpower and desire were not enough.
 My grades suffered as I tried to manage my responsibilities.
 By attending time management seminars and learning to manage time rather than be managed by time, I was able retrieve my grades.
-From 2nd year forward, I’ve maintained a 4.0 GPA while moving up the ranks of student organizations and taking an active role in a research project.
+From my second year forward, I’ve maintained a 4.0 GPA while moving up the ranks of student organizations and taking an active role in a research project.
 Resilience is like a muscle that needs time, exercise, and perseverance to build.

 3. Major experiences are detailed: you need to show the admissions committee that dentistry is the right career for you.
-The best way to do this is to describe clinical experiences, ideally in a dental setting.
-The student who wrote this sample described their experiences shadowing, being a part-time employee, and volunteering at a foundation.
-If you have many experiences like these, don’t simply list them off, but select a few to describe in more depth.
+The best way to do this is to describe clinical experiences, ideally in a dental setting such as shadowing a dentist.
+However, you can also highlight extracurriculars that relate to dentistry.

 Want some tips for writing a dental school personal statement?
 Check out this video: